 In total, I spent over 6 months buying, testing, and reviewing as many popular vegan powders as I could find.
 As of now, I’ve tested 23.

-If you don’t have the time to read this whole page, here are the best products in each main category
+If you don’t have the time to read this whole page of results, here are the best products in each main category

 - Best Tasting Overall (and Best Without Stevia): Nuzest Clean Lean Pea Protein tastes fantastic, and uses the natural sweetener thaumatin instead of stevia, which actually tastes better.
 It has a simple ingredient list, high protein content, and mixes well.
 The only downside is that it’s the most expensive one I tried.
 PlantFusion is a close runner-up when it comes to taste, and is more affordable.

 - Best Overall Value: PlantFusion is the best vegan protein powder of 2019 based on all my testing when it comes to overall value.
 It tastes great, has very little sugar, and is relatively cheap.
 I’ll be buying this myself in the future.

 - Best on a Budget: NOW Sports Pea Protein is as cheap as they come, has a high protein content, and tastes decent.

 - Best For Weight Loss and Bodybuilding: True Nutrition Vegan Lean has the highest ratio of protein to total calories.
 It also tastes and mixes better than most of the powders I tried.

 - Best Organic: Orgain Organic Powder is the best organic vegan protein powder, although mainly because most of the other organic options were terrible.
 It’s cheaper than average, and tastes pretty good.

 - Best in Canada: Canadian Protein All Natural Blend is a great option for any fellow Canadian vegans.
 It’s the best cheap option in Canada, and still tastes pretty good.

 Of the 23 I tested, here are the top 10 from best to worst, I’ve tried to point out the main differences between them.